superbrothers/kubernetes-docs/docs/admin/kube-apiserver.md

       --requestheader-client-ca-file string                     Root certificate bundle to use to verify client certificates on incoming requests before trusting usernames in headers specified by --requestheader-username-headers.
 WARNING: generally do not depend on authorization being already done for incoming requests.
       --requestheader-extra-headers-prefix strings              List of request header prefixes to inspect.
 X-Remote-Extra- is suggested.
       --requestheader-group-headers strings                     List of request headers to inspect for groups.
 X-Remote-Group is suggested.
+      --requestheader-uid-headers strings                       List of request headers to inspect for UIDs.
+X-Remote-Uid is suggested.
+Requires the RemoteRequestHeaderUID feature to be enabled.
       --requestheader-username-headers strings                  List of request headers to inspect for usernames.
 X-Remote-User is common.
       --runtime-config mapStringString                          A set of key=value pairs that enable or disable built-in APIs.
 Supported options are: v1=true|false for the core API group